Tips and Tricks For HR Departments | HR Cloud Blog

 1) Creating a Cohesive Strategy

 It's crucial to have a cascading relationship between KPIs, objectives, and goals.
 KPIs link to objectives, which then link to goals.
 Creating such a cohesive strategy helps everyone understand precisely how initiatives and tasks contribute to top-level objectives and goals.
+This approach aligns with corporate-level strategies and functional-level strategies, ensuring that goals, strategies, and tactics are all working in harmony.

 2) Engaging Employees in Goal Setting